Penalized Overdamped and Underdamped Langevin Monte Carlo Algorithms for Constrained Sampling: Main Results

-(see, e.g., \citet{ioffe2015} for more about metric subregularity and its consequences).
-For instance, the last inequality is satisfied when $\mathcal{C}$ is the $\ell_p$ ball with radius $R$.
+(see, e.g., \citet{ioffe2015,ioffe2016metric} for more about metric subregularity and its consequences).
+For instance, the last inequality is satisfied when the constraint set is the $\ell_1$ ball with radius $R$ which is a a polyhedral set that can be expressed in the form \eqref{def-C-1} with affine choices of $h_i(x)$.
+Another example, would be the $\ell_p$ ball of radius $R$; i.e when $\mathcal{C}= \{ x: h(x)\leq 0 \}$ with $h(x) = \max_i h_i(x) = \|x\|_{p}-R$ and $p>1$.
 By applying the same arguments as in Lemma~\ref{lem:geometry}, we conclude that there exists some constant $\bar{K}>0$ such that for any sufficiently small $\epsilon>0$,

 where we assumed that $\mathcal{C}_{1}$ contains an open ball of radius $r_{1}$ centered at $0$.
 Furthermore, Lemma~\ref{lem:D}, Lemma~\ref{lem:S} and Theorem~\ref{thm:final} still apply with minor modifications and it follows that as $\delta\rightarrow 0$, $\mathcal{W}_{2}(\pi_{\delta},\pi)\leq\mathcal{O}\left(\left(\delta\log(1/\delta)\right)^{1/8}\right)$, which is an analogue of Theorem~\ref{thm:final}.
-We can then obtain analogous results for PSGLD, and PSGHMC in Section~\ref{sec:stochastic}.
-We can then utilize the conclusions previous sections to get the convergence rate and complexity by using penalized Langevin and Hamiltonian Monte Carlo algorithms for more general constraints.
+We can then obtain analogous results for PSGLD, and PSGULMC in Section~\ref{sec:stochastic}.
+We can then utilize the conclusions of previous sections to get the convergence rate and complexity by using penalized Langevin and underdamped Langevin Monte Carlo algorithms in this setting.